 - How big is the market for this opportunity?
 Will it sustain or shrink in the long run?

-- How can we capitalize on the buying habits/behaviors of customers in this market??
+- How can we capitalize on customers’ buying habits/behaviors in this market??

-- How are our competitors, direct or indirect, doing their business in this market?
+- How are our direct or indirect competitors doing their business in this market?

 - What are the problems we’ll solve for our target groups here?